-The assumption that IBs provide only the benefit of coordination among the pious through signaling serves as a modelling device to focus on this mechanism while abstracting from other valid motives for clients to choose IBs.
-We enthusiastically acknowledge the vision of improved alignment of incentives between banks and their clients, in addition to the real value of improved social responsibility, that have drawn economists' and jurists' interest in the analysis of IBs.
-Abedifar, Molyneux and Tarazi (2012) argue that pious Muslims who hold deposits at IBs may enjoy reduced credit risk in their banks because the religiosity among the banks' borrowers decreases rates of default (and withdrawal risk) among clients.
-Baele, Farooq and Ongena (2012) report evidence of reduced default rates consistent with a model (presented in their Appendix E) in which religiosity generates lower default rates and improved stability among IBs relative to non-Islamic banks.
-And El Gamal (2002) describes Islamic jurists' vision of long-term improvements in both social equity and financial efficiency provided by IBs relative to what is currently offered along the envelope of existing financial technologies.
-Beck, Demirgüç-Kunt and Merrouche (2013), Kahn (2010), and other observers, however, point to a set of stylized facts surrounding existing IBs suggesting that there are few substantial differences between IBs and conventional financial institutions, at least when measured by standard metrics of business activity and financial performance.
-Questions raised by this body of empirical work and the theoretical investigations of El Gamal (2002) and Kahn (2010) lend at least tentative support to the abstractions in our model by suggesting that the emergence and functional differences of IBs (if any) remain open questions and therefore worthwhile targets for new theoretical explanations.
+jurists' vision of long-term improvements in both social equity and financial efficiency provided by IBs relative to what is currently offered along the envelope of existing financial technologies.
+Beck et al. (2013), Kahn (2010), and others, however, point to a set of stylized facts suggesting that there are few substantial differences between IBs and conventional financial institutions, at least when measured by standard metrics of business activity and financial performance.
+Questions raised by this body of empirical work and the theoretical investigations of El-Gamal (2002) and Kahn (2010) lend at least tentative support to the abstractions in our model by suggesting that the emergence and functional differences of IBs (if any) remain open questions and therefore worthwhile targets for new theoretical explanations.

-Iannaccone's (1992) seminal paper seeks to explain restrictions on individuals' choice or action sets that religious groups require for group membership.
+Iannaccone's (1992) seminal paper seeks to explain restrictions on choice sets that religious groups require for group membership.
 Iannaccone considers a trade-off between secular activities and religious activities.
-In contrast, the model in the present paper investigates a trade-off between intrinsic utility (derived from either secular or religious activity) and extrinsic utility that a pious individual receives from signaling his or her true type.
-In Iannaccone's model, religion is seen as a club good, and seemingly unproductive norms serve to reduce free-riding (i.e., inducing group members to switch from secular activities into religious activities by raising the cost of secular activities).
+In contrast, our model investigates a trade-off between intrinsic utility (derived from either secular or religious activity) and extrinsic utility that a pious individual receives from signaling his or her true type.
+In Iannaccone's model, religion is seen as a club good, and seemingly unproductive norms serve to reduce free-riding (inducing group members to switch from secular activities into religious activities by raising the cost of secular activities).
 Moreover, Iannaccone's model predicts that the cost-shifting which harsh norms generate also produces a screening effect that sorts less committed members into groups with less demanding group norms.
-In contrast to the motives of IB clients in this paper, there is no reputational concern in the form of benefits from signaling one's type to other group members in Iannaccone's model.
+There is no reputational concern or individual benefit from signaling one's type to other group members in Iannaccone's model.